Who We Are..

 We are a worshiping community.

 - We experience the depth and continuity of the mystery of Love that is grounded in the beauty of ancient Christian prayer, practice and hymn.
-We gather on Saturday evenings, Sunday mornings and other times throughout the week to engage the wonder and habit of our liturgy which means the “the work of the people.”
+We gather on Sunday mornings and other times throughout the week to engage the wonder and habit of our liturgy which means the “the work of the people.”

 We are a learning community.

 - We deepen our relationship with God in Christ and each other through Sunday Christian education, Sunday Children’s Chapel, weekday Bible and book studies, and for those who love music and song in our growing community of bell and voice choirs.